 FULGENT GENETICS, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against Fulgent Genetics, Inc.

-NEW YORK, Sept.
-27, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Central District of California against Fulgent Genetics, Inc. (“Fulgent” or the “Company”) (NASDAQ: FLGT) on behalf of a class of all persons and entities who purchased the publicly traded securities of Fulgent securities between March 22, 2019 and August 4, 2022, both dates inclusive (the “Class Period”).
+/EIN News/ -- NEW YORK, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Central District of California against Fulgent Genetics, Inc. (“Fulgent” or the “Company”) (NASDAQ: FLGT) on behalf of a class of all persons and entities who purchased the publicly traded securities of Fulgent securities between March 22, 2019 and August 4, 2022, both dates inclusive (the “Class Period”).

 All investors who purchased the shares of Fulgent Genetics, Inc. and incurred losses are advised to contact the firm immediately at classmember@whafh.com or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.